Know Your Ideal Client: The Clarity That Makes Every Word Count

 Let me show you what that shift looks like in real life.
 Meet Allison.

-Allison is a wellness coach in Chicago.
+Let’s look at a woman we’ll call Allison, a health coach in Chicago.
 For years, she described her dream clients like this: “Professional women, 45–55, overweight, overwhelmed, and overworked.”

-(Now, we can all agree: that’s a giant group.
-In Chicago or any city in America.)
+(We can all agree: that’s a giant group.
+In Chicago or any city on the planet.)

 So if that’s how you’ve described your dream client before—you’re definitely not the only one.